-For tips on how to measure curtains for French doors with precision and accuracy, check out our guide: How to Measure For Curtains the Right Way.
+For tips on how to measure curtains for French doors with precision and accuracy, check out: How to Measure For Curtains the Right Way.

 We know that hanging curtains the traditional way can be unnecessarily stressful and time-consuming.
 The task often requires multiple people and countless do-overs to hang curtains that are stable and neatly aligned.

 Luckily, there’s a better way to hang curtains using Kwik-Hang’s curtain rod brackets.
 The brackets align to the trim of your French door, with no measuring required.

 Need some style ideas on how to hang curtains on your French doors?
 Here’s some inspiration using a variety of techniques.